mode777/cinemotion/README.md

 Start the project like you would usually do with a love project (i.e. on windows: by running "love.exe foldername" or putting is into a zip file and renaming the extension to love)

+A simple menu will pop up, that let's your change your settings and run scene files.
+If you select "Run Scene" you will only see one entry, called "init.sce".
+This is the menu screen you're looking at right now.

+The first important thing to notice here is, that cinemotion organises it's game logic in scenes (you don't have to use them though).
+Think of a scene as the biggest distinguishable part of your game.
+It could be a level or a gui or a menu.
+So let's create a scene.

+####Our first scene

+Create a new file in your project root directory.
+Call it "helloworld.sce" and open it.
+(TIPP: You can set up your favourite code editor to treat it like a lua file, to get syntax highlighting)

+Paste this into your new file.
+(TIPP: Some code editors/IDEs let you create templates.)

+    local cm = require(ENGINE_PATH)
+    local scene = {}

+    function scene.onLoad()
+        --initialize your scene here
+    end

+    function scene.onUpdate()
+        --update your scene here.
+    end

+    function scene.onStop()
+        --define what is going to happen when your scene stops end

+    return scene

+If you have worked with love before these function might seem familiar.
+Like the love functions (e.g. love.load()) these are callbacks for your scenes.
+We can put code in there, to tell our scene what to do at a specific time and state.
+What is different however is, that these callbacks are all coroutines.
+A later chapter might explain this in greater detail for now, just keep in mind that, unlike love's callbacks, you might pause and resume cinemotion callbacks at will.

+Go into the "scene.onLoad" function add add the following lines.

+        local layer = cm.layer.new()
+        local font = cm.sourceFont.new()
+        local text = cm.sprite.new(100,100,font,"Hello World")

+        layer:addSprite(text)

+Run the engine, navigate to run scene and run "helloworld"